sfu-dhil/dhil-docs/_dev/sphinx.md

 ```

 That may take some time.
 By default Homebrew installs Python v3.x.
 This
-is the version you want for installing and runing Sphinx.
+is the version you want for installing and running Sphinx.

 2. Use python's package manager to install Sphinx